 - Hide or show sound labels, such as laughter and applause.

 - Hide or show the Live Caption icon in volume control.

 - Turn call captioning on or off (Pixel phones only).

 Note: To change the caption size, style and colour, go to caption preferences.

 Live Caption uses more battery during calls or when media is playing.
 Live Caption automatically turns off in Battery Saver mode.

 - Captions are currently available for English only.

-- Captions might be unavailable for some media, since media providers can opt out of sharing their audio stream with the phone's operating system.
+- Captions might be unavailable for some media and calling apps, since apps can opt out of sharing their audio stream with the phone's operating system.

 - Live Caption works best on audio with clear speech and low background noise.

 - Live Caption doesn't use mobile data or an Internet connection.
 All audio and captions are processed on the device and are never stored or sent to Google.